burak0206/RiskServiceAPI/README.md

 ### Controlers, Services and Models

 * Controllers
-Requests are handled in controlers.py python file
+Requests are handled in controlers.py python file.
-22 test cases are implemented.
-I used SimpleTestCase which is from django.test.

 ```